msGenDev/pys3file/README.md

     aws_access_key_id = key
     aws_secret_access_key = secret

-The AWS IAM user that this utility assumes must have these permissions at the user (not bucket) level.
+The AWS IAM user that this utility assumes must have the following permissions at the user (not bucket) level.
 Assuming the bucket name is _thebucket_, for bucket listing:

     {